tytydraco/yessleep/out/I_found_the_old_blog_of_a_childhood_friend_who_went_missing_in_2009.md

 I kept thinking about that as I read Jim’s disjointed account of events.
 Thought about how it didn’t make sense that my friend would've been able to describe how Jeffrey felt whilst killing his wife.
 Thought, more importantly, about how it didn't make sense that Jim would've been able to see Mr Ackhurst kill Mrs Ackhurst.
 Jim was telling the truth in his second entry.
 He did kill Mr Ackhurst.
 I have no doubt about that.
 But my friend couldn’t have seen Patricia die in the upstairs bathroom because her husband was already dead.

-And if Jim weren’t saving the woman’s life, why on Earth did he savagely slaughter Jeffrey Ackhurst?
+And if Jim weren’t avenging the woman, why on Earth did he savagely slaughter Jeffrey Ackhurst?

 I think I know.
 We all know, don’t we?
 But I don’t want to accept it.
 Just as I don’t want to accept who really killed Patricia Ackhurst.
 For years, it was believed that Rudy Ackhurst had killed his brother and sister-in-law, before kidnapping or murdering Jim Harlow, for whatever reason.
 But it’s clear that we’ve been believing a lie.